 Many women are told that a hysterectomy (surgical removal of the uterus) is the answer to troubling fibroid symptoms.
 But women who don’t want to have a hysterectomy have to choose between other treatment options, including Uterine Fibroid Embolization and Myomectomy.

-And, among the women who had a myomectomy, there were higher rates of post-surgical complications, including the need for a blood transfusion (2.9 percent from the myomectomy group versus 1.1 for those who had UFE).
+And, among the women who had a myomectomy, there were higher rates of post-surgical complications, including the need for a blood transfusion (2.9% versus 1.1% for those who had UFE).

-In spite of all these benefits, she noted that, “patients are often not fully informed of their treatment options.”
+These benefits are so clear, but “Patients are often not fully informed of their treatment options…UFE and myomectomy are procedures with similar efficacy and durability for treating fibroids, but the UFE has fewer complications and shorter hospital stays.”
 She hopes these study findings will help raise UFE awareness.
 She encourages all women with fibroids to discuss UFE with their doctors before deciding on a course of treatment.